datamathur/Digit-Recognizer-in-Python/README.md

 # Digit Recognizer in Python <br>
 One of the most exciting applications of Deep Neural Networks is character recognition.
 This repository contains the dataset and code file for a Digit recognizer model. <br>

 The basic concept used in developing this model is Convolutional Neural Networks(CNNs).
 CNN is a very efficient way of reducing the number of parameters while increasing the depth of Neural Networks.
 The file named 'code.py' conatins the model of a CNN which I developed for digit recognizer.
 The Model is inspired from the famous LeNet which was published in a paper in 1998 by Yann LeCun.
 The source code for the original paper is in the file 'LeCun.py'. <br>

+The model that I made was able ot achieve 98.799% accuracy, which is similar to the accurary achieved by the model by Yann LeCun ,i.e., 98.866%. <br>

 ## Dataset <br>
 This dataset is a classic dataset of handwritten digits, released in 1999 by MNIST ("Modified National Institute of Standards and Technology"), which can be found on https://www.kaggle.com/c/digit-recognizer/overview .<br>